Experienced Attorneys for Every Aspect of Virginia and Military Protective Order Matters

 If your commanding officer has issued you a military protective order, we can help you protect your rights and your military career.
 Our attorneys have extensive military experience as former judge advocate officers (JAGs), and we have the knowledge and experience to assist clients with all aspects of this process.
 We can also assist alleged victims of domestic violence in the military community by contacting military officials to request the issue of a military protective order and by seeking protective orders from Virginia courts.

-To schedule a free initial consultation with one of our experienced attorneys, complete our online form, call 703-719-9292, or call toll free at 800-220-8838.
-Our law office is conveniently located at the intersection of Franconia Road and Beulah Street, Alexandria, Fairfax County, with free parking.
-We are open Monday through Friday, from 9 a.m. until 5 p.m.
-We offer evening or weekend appointments upon request.
-We accept Visa and MasterCard.
+To schedule a free initial consultation with one of our experienced divorce attorneys, complete and submit our online form or call 703-719-9292 for a free initial interview of up to 30 minutes.
+Our law offices are conveniently located at the intersection of Franconia Road and Beulah Street in the Alexandria section of Fairfax County, with ample free parking.